Home

 • "And if by grace, then is it no more of works: otherwise grace is no more grace.
 But if it be of works, then is it no more grace: otherwise work is no more work."

 Our labor is gracious only as it is through the work of Christ.
-There is no disagreement between God's Grace and human responsibility, but there can be no agreement between a merit system of rewards based upon our own works rather than the work of Christ in us.
-Neither should our responsibility be confused with human merit.
-But that is exactly what many of these theologians have done in formulating the bema seat judgment.
-Responsibility does not mean that Christians must in any way cooperate in their own perseverance in works.
-Nor does God motivate us to work through diverse crowns or rewards based on our effort.
-Those who misinterpret the scriptures that exhort work, do not truly understand why the Christian either wills or works.
-For the scriptures out of context, are pretext.
+There is no disagreement between God's Grace and human responsibility, but there can be no agreement between a merit system of rewards based upon our own works, rather than the work of Christ in us.
+Neither should our earthly responsibility be confused with human merit.
+Yet that is exactly what many of these theologians have done in formulating the bema seat judgment scenario.
+Responsibility does not mean that Christians can in any way help in their own perseverance through good works.
+We persevere through the Spirit of Christ.
+Nor does God motivate us to work by promising us diverse crowns or rewards that are based on our own efforts on earth.
+Those who misinterpret the scriptures that will exhort us to work, do not truly understand why the Christian either wills, does, or works.
+And Scriptures out of context, are pretext.

 Hebrews 10:23